Current grant and funding opportunities

 - Australian Defence Science, Technology and Research Summit: Call for submissions (external link) | closes Friday 29 October 2021

 About the Defence Science Centre

 The Defence Science Centre is the Western Australian contribution to the Australian Defence Science and Universities Network (ADSUN).
-This network supports the national Defence enterprise through collaboration between from state university researchers, industry, Defence Science and Technology Group, and Defence end-users.
-This facilities the engagement of Australia's best research and development capabilities to apply their research to real-world Defence needs and challenges in support of the Defence mission to defend Australia and its national interests.
+This network supports the national Defence enterprise through collaboration with state university researchers, industry, the Defence Science and Technology Group, and Defence end-users.
+This facilitates engagement of Australia's best research and development capabilities with real-world challenges in support of the Defence mission; to defend Australia and its national interests.

 The Defence Science Centre provides value to Defence and defence-industry by: